Lino-DC/DevSecOps/tools/README.md

 - [List of Tools](#list-of-tools)
 - [How to Contribute to this](#how-to-contribute-to-this)

-## Why collect these tools?
+## Why do collect these tools?
 Spending the time on applying DevSecOps searching, comparing, and making decisions about tools can be daunting.
-The tools listed here is a good starting point to help and assist and reduce unnecessary time and apply them quickly 😎
+The tools listed here is a good starting point to help and assist and reduce unnecessary time and to apply them quickly 😎

 ## List of Tools
 | Type | Name | Description | Popularity | Language |